-If you’re looking to explore some of the best spots in Bali, then Tegenungan Waterfall has to be on your list.
+If you’re looking to explore some of the best spots on the island, Tegenungan Waterfall Bali has to be on your list.
 Here’s how to get there, prices & more.

 Down at the falls there are lockers available for 10,000 Rupiah and toilets for 3,000 Rupiah.

-As soon as you pass the entrance sign there’s a great viewpoint to the left although it’s usually pretty crowded!
-The view you get looks something like this.
+As soon as you pass the entrance sign there’s a great viewpoint to the left, although it’s usually pretty crowded!
+We grabbed a quick shot of the view below.

 Tegenungan Waterfall is one of the most popular waterfalls in Bali so the pathway is well maintained and very safe to explore.
 It’s just a short walk down the concrete steps and the safety rail leads you all the way to the pit of the falls.

-On the way down you’ll pass a few typical Bali photo spots, as well as Baby Tegenungan Waterfall which doesn’t have much on its big brother, but again makes for a cosy photo opportunity or a place to quickly cool off!
+On the way down you’ll pass a few typical Bali photo spots, as well as Baby Tegenungan Waterfall, which doesn’t have much on its big brother.
+Although again, it makes for a cosy photo opportunity or a place to quickly cool off!

 The Waterfall Itself

 We visited a couple of times and on one occasion no swimming was allowed!
-Although if you just want to cool off there are plenty of spots where you can take a dip without risking any serious injury.
+Although if you just want to cool off there are plenty of spots where you can take a dip without it being a hazard.

-There are a couple of tiers to explore of the waterfall.
-You can pay another 10,000 Rupiah to get an awesome middle level view and go one higher to the top of Tegenungan and look over the people below taking their photos.
+You can pay another 10,000 Rupiah to get an awesome middle level view and even go another tier higher to the top of Tegenungan.